harmonylang/harmonylang/README.md

 - Binary operators (`and`, `**`, and `>=`)
 - Comments (`#line` and `(* block *)`)

-> **Warning**: This release contains the Harmony 1.0 compiler.
-Code written for Harmony 1.0 is not compatible with Harmony 0.9.
+> **Warning**: This release contains the Harmony 1.2 compiler.
+Code written for Harmony 1.2 may not be compatible with previous versions.

 ![Syntax Highlighting](images/syntax-example.png)